Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/03_arrow_function/README.md

 `const retirement = 65 - age;`

-Now to return this retirement, we actually need to wrtie the return keyword explicitly.
+Now we actually need to wrtie the return keyword explicitly.
 We can only ommit the return when it is a one-liner function.

 ```js
 const yearsUntilRetirement = (birthYear) => {